 "The Make a Splash initiative is incredible, and I have been fortunate to visit dozens of pools and talk to thousands of families with the USA Swimming Foundation over the years.
 There’s nothing like hopping in the pool to help teach children how to swim and talking to parents, grandparents, and community audiences to help spread the message about the importance of learning to swim."

-Cullen Jones is a four-time Olympic medalist (two gold) and the first African-American to hold a world record.
-At the 2008 Games in Beijing he swam on the legendary world-record-setting 4x100-meter Freestyle Relay team — this after record-setting relays at the 2006 Pan Pacific Games and 2007 World Championships.
+Cullen Jones is a four-time Olympic medalist and the first African American swimmer to hold a world record.
+At the 2008 Olympic Games in Beijing, Jones swam on the legendary world-record setting 4x100 freestyle relay team.

-In 2012 Cullen won gold as Team USA’s anchor in the 4x100-meter Medley Relay, silver in the 4x100-meter Freestyle Relay, and individual silver in the 50-meter Freestyle.
+In 2012, Jones won gold as Team USA’s anchor in the 4x100 medley relay, silver in the 4x100 freestyle relay and individual silver in the 50m freestyle.
 In total Cullen accounts for 13 U.S. medals (seven gold) at major international competitions.

 For more on Cullen's swimming career, click here.